 Scarywood Asks: Is Halloween Fun in Idaho?

 In autumn, teens and the bold at heart relish the eerie screams at the transformed Silverwood amusement park.
-Scarywood takes over the Pacific Northwest’s largest theme park from late September to just before Halloween each fall.
+Scarywood takes over the Pacific Northwest’s largest theme park from late September to just after Halloween each fall.
 You may think the regular Silverwood is just hiding behind the veils of the popular golf and fishing resort Coeur d’Alene.

 Think again.
 Scarywood has been honored as one of Travel Channel’s “Halloween’s Scariest Thrills.”